Fast and Robust Flocking of Protesters on Street Networks: Introduction

 \section{Introduction}

 Consider the following scenario.
 Protesters are scattered throughout a city and want to gather into groups large enough to perform significant actions.
-They face forces that may break up groups, block some places or streets and seize any communication devices protesters may be carrying.
+They face forces that may break up groups, block some places or streets, seize communication devices carried by protesters, or even shut down or compromise communication systems.
 As a consequence, protesters only have access to local information on people and streets around them.
-Furthermore, formed protester groups must keep moving to avoid containment by adversary forces.
+Furthermore, formed protester groups must keep moving to avoid containment by adversary forces and perform actions.

-In this scenario, protesters need a distributed and as simple as possible protocol, that utilises local information exclusively and ensures the rapid formation of significantly large, mobile, and robust groups.
-We illustrate these objectives in Figure~\ref{fig:tikz}.
-Our goal in this paper is to identify the key building blocks for such protocols.
+In this scenario, protesters need a distributed and as simple as possible protocol, that uses local information only and ensures the fast formation of significantly large, mobile, and robust groups.
+We illustrate these objectives in Figure~\ref{fig:tikz}, and we call the expected collective behavior \emph{flocking}.
+Our goal in this paper is to identify the key building blocks for flocking.

-To do so, we model the city as a network of streets and intersections in Section~\ref{sec:framework}.
-We then assume that protesters are biased random walkers on such a network.
-In Section~\ref{section:model}, we present the set of basic rules that compose \emph{tactics} walkers can use to move.
-We define, in Section~\ref{section:measures}, what flocking features groups must achieve and run extensive experiments to measure how effective each tactic is regarding those.
-We also explore the robustness of groups, measuring how they reform if adversary forces break them up while following an effective tactic.
-In Section~\ref{sec:stateart}, we compare our approach to related work on flocking and on formal analysis of protests.
-We emphasise the absence of a protocol that can solve our problem.
-Finally, we summarise our contributions in Section~\ref{sec:ccl}.
+To do so, we first model the city as a network of streets and intersections, and we rely on deliberately strong simplifications to model protesters as biased random walkers on this network.
+We then define a set of basic rules that walkers may use as building blocks to compose \emph{tactics}, as well as metrics that quantify key group features.
+We perform extensive experiments in order to explore how various tactics behave regarding these metrics.
+We also explore group robustness when adversary forces break them up while they follow an effective tactic.
+Finally, we discuss related work and highlight the originality of our contribution.